 Our programming provides each child with opportunities to explore and grow so that they may master current developmental milestones while acquiring the cognitive and social tools necessary to begin their next stage of development.
 As part of our curriculum, we strive on a daily basis to teach our children three important lessons: be safe, be neat and be kind.
 Through this social instruction we hope to teach children to avoid danger, take proper care of themselves and their environment and respect the rights of others.
 Most importantly, we love and nurture our children so that they feel good about themselves and have the best chance for developing a positive self-image.

 All schools use the Learn Every Day™ curriculum by Kaplan, an interactive program that features child-initiated learning with an emphasis on responding to children’s learning styles and building on their strengths and interests.
 For more information, visit this page.

 Our goal is to have each of our teachers meet all of the qualifications required by the Division of Child Development of the North Carolina Department of Health and Human Services.
-Our early childhood education professional either meets those standards already or are in the process of pursuing the required qualifications.
-We hire professional, dedicated and loving teachers who are willing to pursue and meet these required standards.
+Our early childhood education professionals either meet those standards already or are in the process of pursuing the required qualifications.
+We hire professional, dedicated, and loving teachers who are willing to pursue and meet these required standards.
 All teachers complete an extensive in-house orientation program and participate in regular training sessions on curriculum enhancement, child development, and classroom management.
-All of our caregivers also have current CPR and first aid certifications.
+All our caregivers also have current CPR and First Aid certifications.